SaraKhild/QueryDslAndProjections/README.md

 <br>

-##### :pencil2: `This query comparing depratment number of employee and department number of department  <br> and group same values then counting them where are grater than 2`
+##### :pencil2: `This query get departments that have at less two employees by comparing depratment number of employee and department number of department  <br> and group same values then counting them where are grater than 2`

 ###### Code :computer: